Kanbanboards III–putting on the web

 Right now I’m satisfied with this.
 It keeps my focus on the stuff I wanted to learn and the scenarios will be a great guide when I redo the architecture later.
 Wow – I’m looking forward to it already.

 Let me also here declare my standpoint on TDD and Scaffolding (see this).
-Ok – I going to treat the generated repository code as not mine.
+OK – I’m going to treat the generated repository code as not mine.
 I actually added the DebuggerNonUserCode attribute to the repository, until I need to change it.
 The rest of the code will be touched on and hence tested, even though I sense that it will be much more BDD than TDD.

 Right now the application doesn’t work if you actually run it.
 That’s one of the drawbacks of writing your step definitions against the controller level of the application.
 The gain is that you get faster test execution (NOT to be underestimated) and also a much faster writing experience.

 But I sure want the application to work.
-Smile.
-So I will have a few integration tests that will run end to end – from the HTML down to the metal in the SQL database.
+So I will have a few integration tests that will run end-to-end – from the HTML down to the metal in the SQL database.

-Since I haven’t yet this process will force me to install an IoC Container (Ninject baby) and to setup and configure the database (SQL CE which looks nice… and is free).
+Since I haven’t yet, this process will force me to install an IoC Container (Ninject baby) and to set up and configure the database (SQL CE which looks nice… and is free).
 NuGet will do the heavy (?) lifting for me.
-And my scenarios will guide me.
+And the scenarios will guide me.

 Writing the scenario

-And now I started to implement the steps since they all fail with the inconclusive status, to start with.
-This time I created a step definitions class for the home page, I think that further down the road the need for different pages will become evident.
+I started to implement the steps for this scenario – which failed with an inconclusive status as expected.
+I created a step definitions class for the home page, but expect that other pages will require their own classes.

 acceptance feature